Ladder Safety Tips

 1 minute

 Ladder safety should start before even stepping foot on one.
 The improper use of a ladder, or using an object other than a ladder to reach an item, can result in serious injury due to over-reaching or falling.
-Statistics suggest that workers are more likely to abuse and misuse ladders rather than use them correctly in the workplace.
+Statistics suggest that workers are more likely to abuse and misuse ladders than to use them correctly in the workplace.

 Ladders are used at jobsites across many industries.
 Improper use can result in serious and painful injuries.
 Safety starts before a ladder is even mounted.
 LADDER VIOLATIONS RANKED 8th with total of 3,244 total citations among OSHA's top 10 most frequently cited standards.
 About 16% OF ALL FATAL INJURIES in the construction industry and 24% OF NON-FATAL INJURIES involving days away from work area result from the misuse of LADDERS.*